-In 1993, the year following Ruby Ridge, federal law enforcement was once again intertwined into a stand-off plotline.
+In 1993, the year following Ruby Ridge, federal law enforcement was once again intertwined into a stand-off plot-line.
 In the city of Waco, Texas, a man named David Koresh was the spiritual leader of an offshoot sect of Christianity called the “Branch Davidians”.
-This sect held extreme and literalist views of Christian scripture and viewed Koresh as a Messianic figure who was leading them through the fulfilment of a claimed biblical prophecy.
+This sect held extreme and fundamentalist views of Christian scripture and viewed Koresh as a Messianic figure who was leading them through the fulfillment of a claimed biblical prophecy.
 Koresh and his people resided at the Mount Carmel Center, a compound on the outskirts of Waco.

 Koresh was importing and storing large quantities of illegal firearms and ammunition within the walls of Mount Carmel, and that was eventually brought to the attention of the Bureau of Alcohol, Tobacco and Firearms (ATF) through a local tip.
 The ATF conducted a raid on the compound on the 28th of February 1993 which resulted in multiple deaths on both sides.